tgruetzm/Owl-Sense/README.md

     * Wireless - turns on the wireless radio.
 Hold until the blue wireless LED lights up, then release.
 Wireless can only be turned on to configure devices when off or on standby.
 Configuration can not be done during an active recording.
     * Reset - a single press will reset the board.
 Do not reset when a recording is in progress.
 This may corrupt the memory card.
 The green standy LED will illuminate after the system loads.
   - **LED indicators**
-    * No LED -  if no LED is illuminated the recorder is disabled.
+    * No LED -  if no LED is illuminated the recorder is off.
 No recordings will take place.
     * Record - red LED, indicates that a recording is in progress.
 The LED blinks everytime a file write occurs.
 At a 48k sample rate it's one write/blink per second, at 12k it's one write/blink per 4 seconds, etc...
     * Standy - green LED, indicates that the recorder is on and is waiting for an active schedule.
     * Wireless - blue LED, solid indicates the wireless radio is powered.
 Blinking indicates an active connection.